 We learned on the show that bird keeping is a popular hobby among men in Saigon.
 They like to bring their pet birds to this cafe every morning to chat over Vietnamese coffee.

 Even if you don’t have an interest in birds, it’s an interesting place to have coffee and mingle with the locals.
-You can go on your own or visit the bird cafe on this cyclo market tour.
+You can go on your own or visit the bird cafe on a guided tour.

 20. Try Elevated Vietnamese Food at Vietnam House Restaurant